Bell non-locality and Kochen-Specker contextuality: How are they connected?: Connections from KS contextuality to Bell non-locality

 \subsection{Connecting arbitrary KS contextuality to Bell non-locality}

-Finally, there is a method \cite{Cabello21} which uses the measurements that produce any arbitrary matrix of quantum KS contextual correlations in {\em any} KS contextuality scenario to produce a (different) matrix of quantum Bell non-local correlations in a bipartite Bell scenario.
+Finally, there is a method \cite{Cabello21} which uses the measurements that produce any arbitrary quantum KS contextual behavior in {\em any} KS scenario to produce a (different) quantum Bell non-local behavior in a bipartite Bell scenario.
 Here we give a general idea of how the method works.
 For details, see \cite{Cabello21}.

-The method begins with the state and measurements leading to a particular example of state-dependent quantum contextual correlations.
-Let us call $S$ this set of measurement. $S$ can be enlarged into a critical state-independent-contextuality (SIC) set ${\cal S}$.
-A SIC set \cite{Cabello08,KBLGC12,BBCP09,YO12,CKB15} is a set of measurements on a quantum system of dimension $d \ge 3$ that produces contextuality for any initial state.
-Critical means that if we remove any of the elements ${\cal S}$, then the resulting set is not a SIC set.
+The method begins with the measurements leading to a particular example of state-dependent quantum contextuality.
+Let us call $S$ this set of measurement. $S$ can be enlarged into a critical state-independent-contextuality (SI-C) set ${\cal S}$.
+A SI-C set \cite{Cabello08,KBLGC12,BBCP09,YO12,CKB15} is a set of measurements on a quantum system of dimension $d \ge 3$ that produces contextuality for any initial state.
+Critical means that if we remove any of the elements ${\cal S}$, then the resulting set is not a SI-C set.

-Associated to this SIC set there is a non-contextuality inequality with bound $\mu$ which is equally violated by all states by a value $q$.
+Associated to this SI-C set there is a non-contextuality inequality with bound $\mu$ which is equally violated by all states by a value $q$.
 This inequality can be transformed into a bipartite Bell inequality which has $\mu$ as local bound and, when Alice and Bob share a two-qudit maximally entangled state and choose their measurements in ${\cal S}$, is violated exactly by $q$.
-The connection between the resulting Bell non-local correlations and the initial KS contextual correlations produced by $S$ comes from the fact that, if we remove from ${\cal S}$ any of the measurements in $S$ then the violation of the Bell inequality (for the maximally entangled state) vanishes.
+The connection between the resulting Bell non-local behavior and the initial KS contextual behavior produced by $S$ comes from the fact that, if we remove from ${\cal S}$ any of the measurements in $S$ then the violation of the Bell inequality (for the maximally entangled state) vanishes.